List of Thursday Night Football results (2006–present): 2017 season

 2017 marked the second and final year of the NFL's Thursday Night Football contract with CBS and NBC, as Fox would take over next season.
 Also, Amazon replaced Twitter as the digital rights holder.
-Also, along with the change in digital viewing, it was announced that there were 11 games simulcast between CBS, NBC, and NFL Network.
+Along with the change in digital viewing, it was announced that there were 11 games simulcast between CBS, NBC, and NFL Network.
 While CBS kept the original 5 games, NBC simulcasted 6 games with NFL Network.
-Also, the change meant that CBS produced 4 NFL Network-only games, while NBC produced 3 NFL Network-only games, including a Week 15 Saturday doubleheader.
+Also, the change meant NBC produced 3 NFL Network-only games, including one half of a Week 15 Saturday doubleheader.
 In addition, Mike Tirico replaced Al Michaels full-time on Thursday night games.
-Tirico became the new studio host, replacing Bob Costas, who retired from many major jobs with the network, like the Olympics.
+Liam McHugh became the new studio host, replacing Bob Costas.
 Michaels focused on Sunday night games, while Tirico handled Thursday nights with Cris Collinsworth or Kurt Warner.
+The NBC games on this list are separate from NBC's Sunday Night Football package, which includes the Pro Football Hall of Fame Game (2017 was the first season for it to air on Thursdays), NFL Kickoff Game, and Thanksgiving, all of which take place on Thursdays.

 2018 season

 2018 marked the first year of Thursday Night Football on Fox.
 Fox Sports produced all 18 regular season games with 11 of those games on the Fox network (between weeks 4–15).
 Starting in 2018, the NFL moved the start time of Thursday Night Football back, from 8:25 p.m.
 ET to 8:20 p.m.
 ET.
-All TNF games on Fox were streamed online via Amazon Prime Video, who replaced Twitter in 2017, under the CBS/NBC contract, with fellow Amazon subsidiary Twitch streaming all games as well with Prime Video.
+All TNF games on Fox were streamed online via Amazon Prime Video, which replaced Twitter in 2017, under the CBS/NBC contract, with fellow Amazon subsidiary Twitch streaming all games as well with Prime Video.